preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index.rst

 .. image:: teamwork-settings-setup-team-settings-new.png

-+ **Visibility**: Here you select how joining the team will work; if anyone can join the team or of only administrators can add memebers to the team.
++ **Visibility**: Here you select how joining the team will work; if anyone can join the team or if only administrators can add memebers to the team.

 For the rest of the options: point at the i icon and read the tooltip, to learn what the option are for.